Chevy Cobalt Years To Avoid

 3. Gear Shifting Concerns: Difficulty shifting gears, especially between forward and reverse, plagued many.
 The ignition key often stuck, and the transmission faced pressure loss issues.

-4. Timing Chain Tensioner Malfunctions: Predominantly in models from 2005 to 2010, a rattling noise during cold starts was a common complaint.
+4. Timing Chain Tensioner Malfunctions: A rattling noise during cold starts was a common complaint, predominantly in models from 2005 to 2010.

 5. Steering Troubles: Steering issues, especially in the 2007 model, were frequent.
 The power steering could randomly shut down, posing significant risks.